TalhahTahir/library/README.md

 | description | VARCHAR(500) | Book description

-The schema is automatically created by Hibernate when the application starts with `spring.jpa.hibernate.ddl-auto=update`.
+Hibernate automatically creates the schema when the application starts with `spring.jpa.hibernate.ddl-auto=update`.

 ## Usage